-This edition was published by Dial Books for Young Readers on November 11, 2010 in hardcover and has 32 pages.
+It is part of the Charlie & Lola series and is a picture book in Hardcover edition that was published by Dial Books for Young Readers on November 11, 2010 and has 32 pages.

 Other books in this series include I am Inventing an Invention, Help!
 I really mean it!